 An introduction to the study of language from an anthropological perspective.
 Broad topics include ethnolinguistics (language and culture), sociolinguistics (language and society), psycholinguistics (language and cognition), and core subfields in linguistics; phonology (sound system), morphology (word structure), and syntax (sentence structure).
-More emphasis will be given to anthropological methods and cultural concepts than in Ling 102, where linguistic approaches are emphasized.
+More emphasis will be given to anthropological methods and cultural concepts in Anth 121 than in Ling 121, where linguistic approaches are emphasized.
 (3 lec hrs.)